·

 Be sure to book this tour in advance, because it does book up!
 They have 9 AM and 2 PM slots, we went with the 2 PM.

-Evening: Traditional Teahouses, Shijo-Dori Shopping, & Cocktails
+Evening: Hanamikoji Street, Shijo-Dori Shopping, + Cocktails

 Exploring the streets of Kyoto